MohamadShalaby/MohamadShalaby.github.io/docs/Research.md

-# Beam-Plasma instabilities in the IGM
+## Beam-Plasma instabilities in the IGM
+aldfad

-# Cosmic ray acceleration and propagation
+## Cosmic ray acceleration and propagation
+ladf